 The greenhouse emissions crisis is far from over.
 There is still a massive fear over the impending doom that is global warming.
 It took the Earth many years to get to a state where energy-efficient methods of production had to be designed to combat the issue.
 Now, it is more common to recycle goods into renewable sources of energy.

 The technological industry, particularly IT, has made great efforts to diminish the effects of waste and toxins by producing items that emit less carbon dioxide into the environment.
+Technology has also helped with keeping energy waste down with developments like a distributed energy resource management system.
 Let’s look at the ways in which technology has changed to be healthier for the world around us.

 Most Hardware Can Be Recycled

 Way back when technology was just being introduced, components like computers and cell phones couldn’t be reused if they broke.
 What’s more, is that it took more than 530 pounds of material to produce one monitor and computer tower.
 There was a ton of plastic and metal parts being thrown into landfills that eventually started to emit bad chemicals into the ozone layer.

 This is all changing very quickly, with places like Tesla and Nvidia which are actively working to be more environmentally friendly.
 More than 90% of their technology can be refurbished or recycled and then used again.
 Printer cartridges and toners can also be reused.
 The majority of them are just cleaned, fixed up, and then filled with more ink for the next customer.

 Most gamers and people who work in IT tend to require high-processing computers and laptops with top-notch graphics cards and processors to operate.
 This is still very important, but manufacturers have found ways to improve the way these components operate.
 So, rather than utilizing additional resources to power a game or application, these computers are more advanced in allocating resources effectively.